HMRC Crypto Nudge Letter: What to Do in 60 Days

 Do I Need to Report Crypto to HMRC?
 The Complete Checklist

-CARF Is Live: What UK Crypto Investors Need to Know About HMRC's New Reporting Regime
+CARF 2026: What UK Crypto Investors Need to Know

-From 1 January 2026, ~50 UK exchanges report your full transaction history to HMRC under CARF.
-First data exchange: May 2027.
-What they report, why DeFi is the gap, and what to do now.
+From 2026, around 50 UK platforms report crypto data to HMRC under CARF.
+Learn what they report, why DeFi is the gap, and what to do now.